Are there problems with HubSpot?

 HubSpot offers a couple of options on where you put your content.
 You can keep your site pages and blog in the WordPress CMS and use HubSpot for the forms and marketing automation features.
-We don't advise this because you miss out on a lot of the valuable features of the HubSpot Content Optimization System (COS) and you've taken on the time-consuming and often frustrating role of CMS management and hosting.
+We don't advise this because you miss out on a lot of the valuable features of the HubSpot Content Optimization System (COS) and, as we explain in HubSpot vs. WordPress, you've taken on the time-consuming and often frustrating role of CMS management and hosting.

 If you keep your content in WordPress, moving away from HubSpot in the future isn't too bad.
 If you use the HubSpot COS and end up with hundreds or thousands of pages and posts, moving to another CMS in the future is going to involve either some super-savvy API work or A LOT of copying, pasting, and reformatting.